IIITLucknowSWEngg/CSAICSBTeam012/srs.md

 - **FR6.2**: The system must securely process payments using a payment gateway.
 - **FR6.3**: Sellers must be able to receive payments and view transaction history.

-### 7. Order Tracking and Fulfillment (Buyers and Sellers)
+### 7. Order Tracking and Fulfillment (Buyers,Employee and Sellers)
 - **FR7.1**: Buyers must be able to view their order history and track current order status.
-- **FR7.2**: Sellers must be able to manage and fulfill orders, including updating shipment status and tracking.
+- **FR7.2**: Sellers,employees must be able to manage and fulfill orders, including updating shipment status and tracking.
-- **FR7.3**: The system must allow sellers to handle returns, refunds, and order cancellations.
+- **FR7.3**: The system must allow sellers,employees to handle returns, refunds, and order cancellations.

-### 8. Sales Reporting and Analytics (Sellers)
+### 8. Sales Reporting and Analytics (Sellers,investor)
 - **FR8.1**: The system must provide sellers with access to sales reports and analytics.
 - **FR8.2**: Sellers must be able to view performance metrics (e.g., best-selling products, total revenue).

-### 9. Notifications (Buyers and Sellers)
+### 9. Notifications (Buyers,investor and Sellers)
-- **FR9.1**: The system must send email or SMS notifications to buyers regarding order updates and promotional offers.
+- **FR9.1**: The system must send email or SMS notifications to buyers regarding order updates.
 - **FR9.2**: The system must send notifications to sellers for new orders, payment status, and inventory alerts.

 ### 10. Customer Support (Buyers and Sellers)